coreBOS/BudgetControlPerspective/README.md

 Most of the real work is done through the "Allocation" modules, these represent the assignment of "facts" to the budget, but let's define the entities first.

 - **Budget** describes the information about the amounts of money needed for a group of income and expense items over a certain period of time.
 So it has a name, a date range, and an estimated income and expense amount.
 Then, as we work in the application and assign incomes and expenses to the budget, the real income and expense will be calculated along with some other statistical information.
-Each Budget is related to a Business Unit for reporting and grouping purposes.
+Each Budget is related to a Business Unit for reporting and grouping purposes, in fact, this is the main reason a budget record exists: it defines a set of shared fields of the budget items in order to group them together for reporting.
 - **Budget Item** describes the details of a budget.
 Each BUDGET must be composed of one or more BUDGET ITEMs, which store the details of exactly what is being budgeted.
 They also have an estimated income and expense and the real values will be calculated as we work on the projects.
 Besides some auto-calculated statistical fields, it also contains a name, a status, a type, and information fields to explain what the item represents.
 - **Budget Role** Each BUDGET may have many parties (which may be a person or an organization) involved in various BUDGET ROLEs like the initiator of the budget request, the party for whom the budget is requested, the reviewer(s) of a budget, and the approver of the budget.
 - **Review** provides the information about which parties were involved in the review process.
 The review date identifies when they were involved in the review.
 The Result attribute allows any personal opinions about the review to be documented.
 Each person's decision regarding the budget review is indicated via the review Result type.
 - **Payment Budget Allocation** records both disbursements and receipts against budget items, depending on the type of payment.
 The allocation contains both a percentage and an amount.
 If the percentage is set to 0, then the amount field will be used as given (something like a fixed cost).
 If the percentage field is bigger than 0, then the amount field will be calculated by applying the percentage to the payment amount, permitting us to easily assign different amounts to different budget items from one payment.
 - **Transaction Budget Allocation** records both disbursements and receipts against budget items, but only for disbursements that do not have a corresponding payment associated with them.
 Only the pending amount of the Purchase Order or Invoice will be accumulated against the budget item.
 As payments are made, the amounts will be accumulated through the payment.
 The transaction allocation is a way to reflect the future commitments onto the budget before the real payment is made.
 Once the payment happens, the budget will get the amounts from there.
 The allocation contains both a percentage and an amount.
 If the percentage is set to 0, then the amount field will be used as given.
 If the percentage field is bigger than 0, then the amount field will be calculated by applying the percentage to the total of the related inventory record, permitting us to easily assign different amounts to different budget items from one Invoice or Purchase Order.
+Note that this is just a helper relation for convenience, the payments are the final register of the money movement.
+We could use only payments to record the allocations.
+When an Invoice is made, we create a payment for it, mark it as not paid and allocate it to the budget item where the totals are updated.
+Then, if the invoice is not paid, we can delete the payment and the allocation.
+This is what we accomplish with the Transaction allocation, the only difference is that we don't fill the payment module with possible future payments that may not happen.
 - **Project Budget Allocation** represents a distribution of a budget item income upon a project.
 We can see how the income of a budget is spent on the different projects it funds.
 If the percentage field is bigger than 0, then the amount field will be calculated by applying the percentage to the estimated total income of the related budget item.
 - **Project Time Allocation** permits us to accumulate time spent on projects onto budget items.
 Budget Items have a **total time spent" field that will be populated from the Time Allocations related to it in the percentage set.
 This way we can easily see the total amount of time spent on a budgeted item and the distribution of that time per related projects.